herajda/codedu/README.md

 - `DATABASE_URL` – PostgreSQL connection string
 - `JWT_SECRET` – secret used to sign authentication tokens

+You can copy `backend/.env.example` and adjust it for your environment.

 ### Services
 - **frontend**: Svelte SPA
 - **backend**: Gin-based Go API